General Skilled Migration Visas

 What can you do with a Student Visa 500 and a Student Guardian Visa 590 ?

 For the Student Visa 500, you can study in Australia with your family members.
 This visa allows you to work only part-time during your study period, but has no limitations on how much you can work during your school holidays.
-Under the COVID-19 situation, there is relaxation about working hours for student visa holders working in one of the critical sectors.
-(Contact SOL Migration today to check if your employer is in the critical sector)

 For the 590 Guardian Visa, you can come to Australia to provide care and support for a relative, under 18 years old, while they study in Australia.
 You can also study an English course for less than 20 hours per week, or another course for no longer than 3 months.
 As for work, the Student Guardian Visa 590 does not allow the student’s guardian visa holder to work in Australia.